 IO2 Social innovation training handbook (network & desktop research; mapping; expert group; gap analysis)

 – Click on the icon to Download Intellectual Output 2

 IO3 Social Innovation Academy concept & learning environment (User-Centered Design; Robert Mager’s framework for learning objectives; assessment methodology; contents classification and knowledge management through taxonomies, semantics, ontology, descriptors for search and retrieval; prototyping of learning modules and paths using Pelz‘s principles of engagement, presence, and interaction; rapid prototyping of learning environment based on the ‘Checklist for Online Interactive Learning’ and ‘The Components Of A Successful Online Learning Environment’)

 – Click on the icon to Download Intellectual Output 3

 IO4 Social Innovation Academy validation & testing (focus group or living lab methodologies and individual monitored testing protocols, quantitative (survey) and qualitative (debriefing sessions) feedback collection)

 – Click on the icon to Download Intellectual Output 4

 IO5 Social Innovation Academy guides (desktop ‘digital storytelling’, ‘pyramid thinking’, editing & layout)

 IO6 Online Social Innovation Academy community (stakeholder mapping & salience model, stakeholder engagement, online community, sustainability strategy)

 – Click on the icon to Download Intellectual Output 6

-We will also organise two related Multiplier Events in each of the five partner countries.
+We have also organised related Multiplier Events in each of the five partner countries.